Nooneokf/temp-mail/public/blog/the-git-economy.md

 ---
 title: "The Freelancer's Survival Kit: Using Temp Mail to Manage Clients, Software & Stay Sane (2025)"
 description: "The gig economy demands freelancers be organized and professional.
-Learn how a temp mail toolkit, using temporary email from FreeCustom.Email, can help you manage clients, test software, and keep your business inbox clean."
+Learn how a temp mail toolkit, using temporary email from tempmail.encorebot.me, can help you manage clients, test software, and keep your business inbox clean."
 date: 2025-06-10
 updated: 2025-06-10
 author: